33 Amazing Employee Appreciation Ideas [2021 Update]

 Talking about making employees feel valued, a great way to do so is by involving them in the decision-making process, wherever possible.

-For instance, take their opinion during decisions like on-boarding new technology or a certain project.
-This will make them feel a part of your business, and not just a mere employee.
+For instance, take their opinion during decisions like on-boarding new technology or a specific project.
+This will make them feel like a part of your business and not just a mere employee.

 18. Say “Great Job” For Non-Work Achievements